-- 1. A new control technique or emission limitation is deemed as achieved in practice for a class or category of sources; - 2.
-A new control technique or emission limitation is required as a part of any SIP approved by the EPA for a class or category of sources; - 3.
-A new control technique or emission limitation is required in an applicable federal New Source Performance Standard; or - 4.
-A new control technique or emission limitation is found to be technologically feasible for a class or category of sources.
+- 1. A new control technology or method is deemed as achieved in practice for a class or category of sources; - 2.
+A new control technology or method is required as a part of any SIP approved by the EPA for a class or category of sources; - 3.
+A new control technology or method is required in an applicable federal New Source Performance Standard; or - 4.
+A new control technology or method is found to be technologically feasible for a class or category of sources.